How to implement diverse data layout and display with the `for` loop tag in AnQi CMS?

 {% endcategoryList %}

-By this nestedforLoop structure, we can not only clearly show the classification level of the website, but also, according toitem.HasChildrenThis conditional judgment determines whether to further load and display subcategories, or directly display part of the documents under the category next to it, thereby constructing a more intelligent and interactive content aggregation area.
+Through this nestedforLoop structure, we can not only clearly show the classification level of the website, but also, when necessary, according toitem.HasChildrenThis conditional judgment determines whether to further load and display subcategories, or directly display part of the documents under the category next to it, thereby building a more intelligent and interactive content aggregation area.

-Details determine the experience: personalized processing in the loop
+Details determine experience: personalized processing in the loop

-forThe power of loops goes beyond this, as they also come with many built-in variables and features that help us have finer control over each element in the loop, thereby achieving diverse layout and display effects.
+forThe power of loops goes beyond this, as they also have many built-in variables and functions to help us control each element in the loop more finely, thus achieving diverse layout and display effects.

-• forloop.Counterandforloop.RevcounterThese two variables can separately obtain the index of the current loop (starting from 1) and the number of remaining elements.We can use them to add special styles to the first element of the list, or to implement effects such as alternating row colors.
+• forloop.Counterandforloop.RevcounterThese two variables can be used to obtain the current loop index (starting from 1) and the number of remaining elements.We can use them to add special styles to the first element of the list or implement alternate row coloring effects, etc.

 {% archiveList articles with type="list" limit="5" %}